-The Photo Backup Stick Universal supports all iPhones, iPads, and iPod Touch (for iPads that have USB-C type data ports, backups must be done through a computer using the computer app).
+The Photo Backup Stick Omega supports all iPhones, iPads, and iPod Touch running iOS 13 or newer (for older devices, backups can be done through a computer using the computer app).

-It also supports all Android devices that support OTG (devices without OTG support can be backed up using the Windows or Mac apps).
+It also supports all Android devices that running Android 6 or newer (older devices can be backed up using the Windows or Mac apps).

 By default, the Photo Backup Stick scans for photos in the the most common places on computers.
 If your pictures are stored somewhere else, you must change where it scans.
 For phones, if you have cloud backup enabled, the photos may have been removed from your phone and replaced with small thumbnails to save space.
 For iPhones and iPads, turn the option on to backup from iCloud.
 For Android phones and tablets, you must download your photos from your cloud account to the phone before backing up.